khalid-hussain/shaheen/chap2.md

 opposition broke down and the people of Spain laid their arms down in front of the Arab horsemen, this storm changed to clouds of mercy and the barren lands of Andalus transformed to a heavenly garden.
-In a country where humanity was dying, trapped in barbarism, it became a torchbearer of Europe.
+In a country where humanity was dying, trapped in barbarism, it became a torchbearer for Europe.

 When the dark clouds of fear and barbarism dominated Europe, every house in Andalus was lit with lanterns of science and knowledge.
 When majority of the